-Similarly, when we compare the total student population of Native American students in high-density and low-density schools in Arizona in SY20 and SY21, the pattern remains the same for both years.
-Around 53%-54% of Native American students were enrolled in high-density schools and 46%-47% of Native American students were enrolled in low-density schools (see Figure 3).
+Similarly, when we compare the total student population of Native American students in high-density and low-density schools in Arizona in SY21 and SY22, the pattern remains the same for both years.
+Around 51%-54% of Native American students were enrolled in highdensity schools and 46%-49% of Native American students were enrolled in low-density schools (see Figure 3).

-Figure 3: Percent of Native American students Enrolled in High-and Low-Density Schools in Arizona
+Figure 3: Percent of Native American students Enrolled in High-and Low-Density Schools in Arizona egas

 Native American students at high-density schools are concentrated in counties in which tribal lands are located (See Figure 4 and Arizona counties and tribal lands information in Table 5 below).
-In contrast, most Native American students at low-density schools are enrolled in Maricopa and Pima counties. (see Figure 5-map for details).
+In contrast, most Native American students at low-density schools are enrolled in Maricopa and Pima counties.
+(See Figure 5 map for details).